rouralberto/terraform-alicloud-cr/README.md

 | repository_ids | List of repository IDs created |

+## Docker Login
+With the `cr-{namespace}-ak.json` file credentials, you can get, by using the `aliyun-cli` SDK, a temporary registry login running `aliyun cr GetAuthorizationToken --access-key-id <AccessKeyId> --access-key-secret <AccessKeySecret> --region <RegionID>`.

 ## Terraform version
 Terraform version 0.12.0+ is required for this module to work.